 Middle School Programs:

-• Camping Program: in 2017 the Middle School classes will attend Camp Jungai - a 3 day camp with a focus on indigenous education in the Rubicon Valley.
-In 2018 we will be attending an adventure camp at Bacchus Marsh.
+• Camping Program: the Middle School classes will attend Camp Jungai - a 3 day camp with a focus on indigenous education in the Rubicon Valley and the following year we attend an adventure camp at Bacchus Marsh.

 • Swimming program: all students learn swimming over an intensive five day program